micmania1/oddson/deploy/README.md

 ### Deploying

+Since we've configured Terraform Cloud, the default action is to try and run `terraform apply` in the cloud environment.
+To configure this to run locally, which is required for us, login to Terraform cloud web interface and set your workspace execution mode to local.
+This can be done in Settings > General.

 When you have everything setup you should able to deploy your own environment by running `./deploy.sh` from the `deply` directory.

 This will run terraform as its primary command, but also some other actions to support it and complete the deployment.
 This is a high level view of what `./deploy.sh` will do: